ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Anaconda-Dist-ArcGIS-Pro.md

-We could not install new packages on the default Anacoda distro
+We could not install new packages on the default Anacoda distribution that comes with ArcGIS Pro 2.2..
+One possibility could be installing a new Anaconda distribution.
+And then, add whatever the packages we need.
+In fact, it is possible to download `ArcPy` from the Anaconda cloude.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MDA1NzY3NTRdfQ==
+eyJoaXN0b3J5IjpbLTEwOTUzNjY3MTldfQ==
 -->